What's New

-Torres del Paine National Park is a pristine 240,000-hectare UNESCO World Biosphere Reserve, nestled in the Ultima Esperanza province of Patagonia, Chile.
+Torres del Paine National Park is a pristine 240,000-hectare UNESCO World Biosphere Reserve, nestled in the Ultima Esperanza province of the Magallanes region of Patagonia, Chile.
 The paine (pronounced "piney") are glacier-carved granite towers, which reach heights of up to 3,050 meters.

-Explora Hotel Salto Chico was our base for discovering the breathtaking beauty and photogenic wildlife of Torres del Paine.
-From our room, we had a spectacular view of Macizo del Paine and turquoise blue Lake Pehoe.
+Explora Patagonia (formerly Hotel Salto Chico) was our base for discovering the breathtaking beauty and photogenic wildlife of Torres del Paine.
+From our room, we had a spectacular view of the Macizo del Paine mountains and turquoise Lake Pehoe.

-Accommodations in the 50-room Patagonia Explora hotel are all-inclusive.
-(Explora also has hotels in Easter Island and the Atacama Desert region of Chile.)
+Accommodations in the 49-room lodge are all-inclusive.
+(Explora also has hotels in Easter Island, Valle Sagrado, Peru and the Atacama Desert region of Chile.)

 Patagonia treks

-The Torres del Paine weather and altitude, combined with our interests, fitness levels and recommendations from Explora guides helped us select from the five excursions offered each day.
-Explora Hotel Salto Chico distributes a summary of each hike and horseback ride, listing the duration (one hour to 11 hours) and difficulty (easy, medium and difficult).
+The Torres del Paine weather and altitude, combined with our interests, fitness levels and recommendations from guides helped us select from the excursions offered each day.
+Explora distributes a summary of each hike and horseback ride, listing the duration (one hour to 10 hours) and difficulty (easy, medium, difficult and very demanding).

-Beginning with an easy three-hour hike, we photographed Andean condors, rheas (flightless birds that resemble ostriches), guanacos (llama-like animals) and the Paine River Cascade.
-Another day, we hiked to beautiful Laguna Azul (Blue Lake) and went horseback-riding to a quincho (barbecue site), for mouthwatering BBQ lamb and chicken.
+Beginning with an easy three-hour hike, we photographed Andean condors, rheas (flightless birds that resemble ostriches), guanacos (llama-like animals) and the Paine River waterfall.
+Another day, we hiked to beautiful Laguna Azul and went horseback-riding to a quincho (barbecue site), for mouthwatering BBQ lamb and chicken, served with grilled potatoes and bread.

 Grey Glacier

-Our most memorable hike was an 11-hour trek to Grey Glacier, in the western region of Torres del Paine National Park.
-It was a journey we'll never forget.
+Our most memorable hike was an 18-kilometer trek to Grey Glacier, in the western region of the park.
+It was a journey we will never forget.

-Giovanna Raineri, a knowledgeable Hotel Salto Chico guide, accompanied us, as well as Amanda and Simon Cairns, two Explora hotel guests from England.
+Giovanna Raineri, a knowledgeable Explora guide, accompanied us, as well as Amanda and Simon Cairns, two hotel guests from England.
 We carried only our cameras, binoculars and light packs with extra sweaters, sunscreen, sunglasses and rain jackets.
 We needed all of them.

 We traipsed through pristine forests and meandered up and over hills sprinkled with wild fuchsia and white foxgloves.
 Snowy, saw-toothed peaks of the Cordillera del Paine mountain range towered above us.